meghdutchoudhury/e-auction-api/README.md

 CI/CD has been configured for the API project with stages: build & test.
 The runner being used is a gitlab-runner docker instance configured to run on the VDI itself.

 A performance test suite has been developed using Apache JMeter for login, getting products, and getting bids for product functionality since these are the endpoints that may see the highest traffic.
-The file has been uploaded to Gitlab (link in the Deliverables section).

 ### 3.6 Others